xcompact3d/x3d2/docs/source/report_a_bug.rst

 When reporting a bug, be sure to include the following information:

-- The version of x3d2 you are using.
+- The commit hash that produces the bug.
 - Information about your operating system.
 - The compiler and its version you are using.
 - Steps to reproduce the bug, including any relevant input files.